MathCoimbra/MathCoimbra/README.md

 ### I'm a forever student and curious about technology, always learning.

 #### At the moment I'm focusing on Javascript/Typescript language.
-Feel free to see or contribute to what I'm working on.
+Feel free to see or contribute for what I'm working on.

 ### Contact me: